 National conversations about racism, ageism and sexism continue.
 Discrimination is also within broadcast television.
 How do we in broadcast appropriately identify cases of discrimination, and also encourage diverse and inclusive workplaces?
 How are employers meeting the legal needs and rights of new parents, both nursing mothers and new fathers?
 How can television stations better value meteorology experience, knowledge and wisdom?
 What are great examples of broadcast companies and local affiliates providing for and encouraging a healthful work balance in a 24/7 field?
 We welcome broadcaster’s stories and human resource presentations regarding these important national topics.

-The deadline for abstracts is 12 February 2016.
-An abstract fee of $95 (payable by credit card or purchase order) is charged at the time of submission (refundable only if abstract is not accepted).
-The $95 abstract fee includes the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation that will be archived on the AMS Web site.
-Authors of accepted presentations will be notified via e-mail early-March 2016.
-Instructions for formatting abstracts are on the AMS Web page at https://ams.confex.com/ams.
-All abstracts and conference presentations will be made available on the AMS website.
+The deadline for abstracts was 12 February 2016.
+The $95 abstract fee includes the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation that is archived on the AMS Web site.
+Authors of accepted presentations were notified via e-mail early-March 2016.
+All abstracts and conference presentations are available on the AMS website.

-Weather and media vendors are encouraged to participate in the conference by purchasing AMS exhibit booth space to showcase their latest products and advancements.
-Exhibitors may also participate in the conference by presenting during the conference sessions.
+Weather and media vendors were encouraged to participate in the conference by purchasing AMS exhibit booth space to showcase their latest products and advancements.
+Exhibitors also participated in the conference by presenting during the conference sessions.

 If you have suggestions for or questions about the conference content please contact the 44th co-chairs Meghan Danahey Hodge (firstname.lastname@example.org, KMOV St. Louis, MO) and Alex Garcia (email@example.com, KABB San Antonio, TX), as well as student liaison Megan Montgomery (firstname.lastname@example.org, Metropolitan State University, Denver, CO), or 2016 AMS Broadcast Board Chairwoman, Carrie Rose Pace (CarrieSRose@gmail.com, GRTC Richmond, VA).